jmyager/Levels/README.md

 # Levels (BassSavvy.com)
 BassSavvy is a fullstack web application built for fishermen by fishermen.
-BassSavvy aggregates lake level and bass fishing tournaments into one convenient place for fishermen to view.
+BassSavvy aggregates lake levels and bass fishing tournaments into one convenient place for fishermen to view.

 ## Technologies
 - JavaScript